 Today is part of our monthly Celebrate the Holiday Blog Hop.
 This month it’s all about Memorial Day.
 Thank you to our host Carol Lander of Blue Sky at Home for hosting these fun hops.

 Are you ready to plan your event?
 Do you want to make it memorable?
 Keep reading to see how to party in style.

 “I’ve learned that people will forget what you said, people will forget what you did, but they will never forget how you made them feel “– Maya Angelou

-Stars & Stripes Sangria is a perfect drink to serve at a summer event.
-Memorial Day, Independence Day or any other get together.
+First up is a yummy recipe for a patriotic drink.
+This Stars and Stripes Sangria is a perfect drink to serve at a summer event like Memorial Day.

 1 bottle of red wine – I like Meiomi Pinot Noir